Odense Boldklub: 1994–95: "The Miracle in Madrid"

 In the 1994–95 UEFA Cup, OB reached beyond the first round in a European tournament for the first time in club history.
 The team beat several opponents and most famously defeated Real Madrid to reach the quarter-final of the tournament.

 In the first round, OB won both the home and away game 3–0 against Estonian Flora Tallinn.
 In the second round, they drew 1–1 in the away game against Northern Irish club Linfield and won 5–0 at home, including two long-range goals by defender Steen Nedergaard.
 In the third round, the played German team 1.
 FC Kaiserslautern, where OB managed a 1–1 draw in Germany and a 0–0 draw at home; OB advanced on the away goals rule.

 In the fourth round, the opponent was Real Madrid, which at that time had Danish national team captain Michael Laudrup on the team.
 The first match was played at a sold-out Odense Stadion, and OB surprisingly scored on a corner kick in the first half.
 In the second half, Real Madrid quickly scored two goals, but OB managed to come back into the game, when they equalized to 2–2.
 Shortly before full-time, Real Madrid scored to 2–3, which was the final result of the game.

 Due to the away goals rule, OB needed to win with a margin of two goals to advance to the quarter-finals.
 Ulrik Pedersen scored for a 1–0 lead to OB, and with a good goalkeeping by Lars Høgh, OB kept Real Madrid from scoring.
 With a goal by Morten Bisgaard shortly before stoppage time, OB achieved the needed 2–0 victory, and advanced to the quarter-final.
 OB's victory attracted attention in great parts of Europe and in Denmark the event was named "The Miracle in Madrid."

 In the quarter-final, OB met Parma.
 In the first game away in Parma, OB and Lars Høgh almost prevented the Italians from scoring, but Steen Nedergaard committed a penalty which Parma converted and thus won the game 1–0.
 The second leg in Odense ended a 0–0 draw, which meant the end of OB's European adventure.

+In recent years, OB has yo-yo'd between the Danish Superliga and 1.
+Division, most recently enjoying promotion back to the top flight in 2025.